Failure to Grasp the Basics Of Forming a Single Member Can Leave Exposed to Personal Liability and Creditors

-Knowing how to start an LLC in Colorado means more than simply filing with Secretary of State.
-About 28% of business owners find themselves personally liable for business actions because they don’t understand the rules.
-You have to avoid this peril at all cost.
+Knowing how to start an LLC in Colorado means more than simply filing with the Secretary of State.
+About 28% of business owners find themselves personally liable for business actions because they don’t understand the rules of .
+You have to avoid this peril at all costs.

 A limited liability company (LLC) in Colorado is driven by Colorado LLC laws.
 If you are considering registering a single owner LLC in Colorado or not, it is important to know that the IRS looks at the LLC formation based on the number of members.
 The business will either be treated as a corporation or business partnership.

-If you register an LLC is Colorado, that has more than two members, the IRS would look at the corporate entity as a business organization unless you file a Form 8832.
+If you are registering a Colorado LLC with the Colorado Secretary of State that has more than two members, the IRS would look at the corporate entity as a business organization unless you file a Form 8832.
 Failure to file an 8832 form would cause the IRS to treat the LLC as a corporation.
 Worse tax benefits may apply.

 What is a Single Member LLC?

-If you elect to register a single member Limited Liability Company as a disregarded business entity with no employees, then an EIC may not be necessary.
+If you elect to register a single-member Limited Liability Company in Colorado as a disregarded business entity with no employees, then an EIC may not be necessary.
 You should register an LLC in Colorado and open up a new business account.
 Colorado LLC laws will dictate whether you need a Federal EIN Number.

 As a general practice, all LLC companies should have a separate bank account and follow all Colorado LLC laws to maintain personal liability protection.
-See information about operating agreements.
+See information about limited liability company operating agreement.

 Flow-through taxation is always a benefit to becoming a single member owner LLC limited liability company.
 This means that the business tax benefits also flow through to your personal taxes.